 Breckling, B. 2008.
 Spring Wildflowers of Henry W. Coe State Park and the Inland San Francisco Bay Area.
 Pine Ridge Association.

 Evanoff, K. 2013, Jul.
-1. Bedstraw is a Weed That Bites Back.
+1. Bedstraw is a weed that bites back.
 Tribune Chronicle.
+Internet Archive Wayback Machine.

 Gucker, C.L.
 2005.
 Galium aparine.
 Fire Effects Information System.
-U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.
+United States Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.